jpdery/moobile-core-doc/Source/Classes/Control/NavigationBar.md

 Name             | Description
 ---------------- | -----------
-`navigation-bar` | Defines the element that act as a button.
+`navigation-bar` | Defines an element acting as a button.
 Use the `data-navigation-bar` property to specify a subclass instead.

 Methods {#methods}
 --------------------------------------------------------------------------------